Mikhail Yasnov

-Between 1956 to 1957 he was the Chairman of the Council of Ministers of the Russian SFSR.
+Between 1956 and 1957 he was the Chairman of the Council of Ministers of the Russian SFSR.
 Between 1957 and 1966 he was First Deputy Chairman of the Council of Ministers of the RSFSR and between 1966 and 1985 he was Chairman of the Presidium of the Supreme Soviet (head of state) and later deputy.
 Between 1950 and 1956 he was Chairman of the Soviet of the Union, the upper chamber of the Supreme Soviet of the Soviet Union.
 He was made a Hero of Socialist Labor in 1976.